Many or all companies we feature compensate us. Compensation and editorial

 What are the costs of a reverse mortgage?

-• Servicing fees: Some lenders charge monthly servicing fees to manage the loan over its lifetime.
+• Servicing fees: Some lenders charge monthly servicing fees, usually around $35, to manage the loan over its lifetime.

-• Interest: Reverse mortgages accrue interest over time, which adds to the loan balance.
-Interest rates can be fixed or variable, depending on the loan terms.
+• Interest: Reverse mortgages accrue over time, adding to the loan balance.
+Depending on the loan terms, interest rates can be fixed or variable.

-It’s important to review and understand all potential costs before proceeding with a reverse mortgage because they influence how much money is available from the loan and the total cost of the loan over time.
+It’s important to review and understand all potential costs before proceeding with a reverse mortgage because they influence the amount of money available from the loan and its total cost over time.

 What are the risks of a reverse mortgage?

-A reverse mortgage can be a useful tool for seniors needing additional income, but it comes with risks.
-These include the potential for high fees, the possibility of outliving the loan income, and the risk of foreclosure if homeowners fail to meet their loan obligations, such as paying property taxes or homeowners insurance.
+A reverse mortgage can be useful for seniors needing additional income, but it comes with risks.
+Some risks include potentially high fees and the chance of outliving the loan income.
+However, one of the biggest risks is the possibility of foreclosing on a reverse mortgage if you fail to meet your loan obligations.